yk-liu/yk-liu.github.io/_posts/2018-10-06-You-Should-Try-Fortran/2018-10-06-You-Should-Try-Fortran.md

 ---
-title: You Should Try Fortran Too
+title: You Should Try Fortran
 description: I found Fortran incredibly fast compared to Python.
 Fortran's reputation for hard to maintain is true only if you read the code without understanding of the Physics.
 You should give it a try.
 tags: Fortran coding Python thoughts
 category: Coding